francoisjacquet/rosariosis/README.md

 	semesters, 18 quarters, and 36 progress periods.
 Everything is completely customizable.

-You will find RosarioSIS to be a full-featured student information system that facilitates your decision-making, provides data necessary for reports to the federal or state governments as well as local boards, and affords convenient access to all of the stakeholders in your building or district.
+You will find RosarioSIS to be a full-featured Student Information System that facilitates your decision-making, provides data necessary for reports to the federal or state governments as well as local boards, and affords convenient access to all of the stakeholders in your building or district.
 And, because it